Starting Smart: A Beginner’s Guide to Coin Collecting

 The man scrutinizes the handful of coins to collect in his palm

-As a beginner in this field, you may endlessly scroll through questions from “what are good coins to collect for beginners”; “where to buy collectible coins” to “actions step by step: how to sell your coin collection”.
+As a beginner in this field, you may endlessly scroll through questions from “what are good coins to collect for beginners”; “where to buy collectible coins as a gift or just for me” to “actions step by step: how to sell your coin collection”.
 So, we are here to tell you what to consider at the very beginning and how to start a coin collection.
 Let’s talk in detail.

 Step 1: Learn the Basics of Classification